mujahidaleem/CSC236-Final-Project/phase2/README.txt

     In case there is error with running the PDF saver, please go to Project Structure ( Ctrl + Shift + Alt + S) > Libraries
     > + > from Maven and add com.itextpdf.maven:itextdoc:2.0.0

-    For the MySQL Database, first add mysql:mysql-connector-java:8.0.22 to libraries.
-    Then add a mysql database
-    name = phase 2
-    host = 127.0.0.1
-    user = root
-    password = csc207group0070
-    database = phase2

 Functions of the program.
 Attendee: